Rafferty Asset Management LLC Sells 8,584 Shares of Relay Therapeutics, Inc. (NASDAQ:RLAY)

 A number of other institutional investors and hedge funds have also made changes to their positions in RLAY.
 Jacobi Capital Management LLC increased its position in Relay Therapeutics by 1,108.7% in the first quarter.
 Jacobi Capital Management LLC now owns 834 shares of the company’s stock worth $29,000 after purchasing an additional 765 shares during the last quarter.
 Lazard Asset Management LLC purchased a new position in Relay Therapeutics during the first quarter worth $64,000.
 Rockefeller Capital Management L.P. purchased a new position in Relay Therapeutics during the first quarter worth $74,000.
 HighMark Wealth Management LLC purchased a new position in Relay Therapeutics during the second quarter worth $88,000.
 Finally, E Fund Management Co.
 Ltd. purchased a new position in Relay Therapeutics during the first quarter worth $122,000.
 Institutional investors own 93.94% of the company’s stock.

 Several research analysts have commented on the stock.
-Bank of America assumed coverage on shares of Relay Therapeutics in a research note on Wednesday, July 21st.
+HC Wainwright dropped their price objective on shares of Relay Therapeutics from $57.00 to $54.00 and set a “buy” rating for the company in a research note on Tuesday, August 17th.
+Zacks Investment Research lowered shares of Relay Therapeutics from a “hold” rating to a “sell” rating in a research note on Thursday, August 19th.
+Finally, Bank of America assumed coverage on shares of Relay Therapeutics in a research note on Wednesday, July 21st.
 They set a “buy” rating and a $50.00 price objective for the company.
-HC Wainwright dropped their price objective on shares of Relay Therapeutics from $57.00 to $54.00 and set a “buy” rating for the company in a research note on Tuesday, August 17th.
-Finally, Zacks Investment Research lowered shares of Relay Therapeutics from a “hold” rating to a “sell” rating in a research note on Thursday, August 19th.
 One analyst has rated the stock with a sell rating, one has given a hold rating and three have assigned a buy rating to the company’s stock.
 According to MarketBeat, Relay Therapeutics presently has an average rating of “Hold” and a consensus target price of $51.80.

 Relay Therapeutics (NASDAQ:RLAY) last issued its earnings results on Thursday, August 12th.
 The company reported ($2.10) earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of ($0.48) by ($1.62).
 The firm had revenue of $0.84 million for the quarter.
 Analysts predict that Relay Therapeutics, Inc. will post -3.87 EPS for the current year.